By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 Wills

 Wills are one of the most important tools used in planning your estate.
 A will is a formal expression of how you would like your estate to be distributed after your death.
 A will is much more than words on a piece of paper.
 It must comply with the requirements set forth under State law.
 Contrary to popular belief, in order for a will to mean anything, it must go through probate after your death.
 The word "probate" means "to prove a will".
 As such, a will means nothing until a court says it does.
-Our law firm knows exactly how the courts work.
+Our estate planning law firm knows exactly how the courts work.
 More information on wills

 Trusts

-A trust is another tool which can be used to help distribute your assets after your death.
+A trust is another estate planning tool which can be used to help distribute your assets after your death.
 A trust allows for a high degree of control over how and when your estate is distributed.
 There are multiple types of trust.
 The most common are contingent trusts, special needs trusts, revocable trusts, and irrevocable trusts.

-Revocable Living Trust.
+• Revocable Living Trust.
 A revocable living trust is a trust that comes into existence immediately, before your death, and can be altered at any time.
-While this can certainly cause clients to raise an eyebrow (or two), a qualified estate lawyer who focuses in the area of estate planning will explain the way this trust works in detail so that you understand and become comfortable with it.
+While this can certainly cause clients to raise an eyebrow (or two), a qualified estate planning lawyer who focuses in the area of estate planning will explain the way this trust works in detail so that you understand and become comfortable with it.
 As the creator of the trust, you are the grantor (creator), trustee (manager), and the beneficiary of the trust as long as it is before your death.
 Placing your assets in a revocable trust does not limit your access to those assets and does not change the way you have used those assets prior to creating the trust.
 Revocable trusts are a common estate planning tool as they can eliminate the need for probate after your death - this would save your estate a significant amount of money (which would increase the inheritance to your loved ones) and allow your loved ones to access their inheritance much sooner than they are allowed to do so when a probate takes place (12 month minimum in probate minus special circumstances).
-Read more about the probate process.

-Irrevocable trusts.
+• Irrevocable trusts.
 Irrevocable trusts are the least common of those mentioned here.
 Most people that form irrevocable trusts are doing so as a part of Medicaid planning.
 People that are anticipating an illness that would result in their placement in a long-term care facility are often concerned that they will need government assistance (Medicaid) to help them pay for the ever-increasing costs of such facilities.
 They have also heard horror stories about the State "taking their house" after their death to pay the State back for their Medicaid benefits.
 Irrevocable trusts cannot be changed and are different from revocable trusts in that you cannot be the trustee (manager) of the trust, which means that you lose control over the assets owned by the trust.
 If drafted properly, you would still have the right to live in the house, but you would not have the right to sell the house (among other things).
-Irrevocable trusts are not for everyone and carry risks that can be explained only by a qualified attorney.
+Irrevocable trusts are not for everyone and carry risks that can be explained only by a qualified estate planning attorney.

 We Will Also Teach You About Powers Of Attorney and Advance Care Directives